 One of Joburg's oldest markets, the Kwa Mai Mai market is also known as Ezinyangeni, or 'the place of healers' and has for decades been one of the city's most established muthi (traditional medicine) markets.
-Located just a few blocks from the Maboneng Precinct, the market's reputation as a down-earth-spot to grab traditional South African street food has grown steadily in recent years and positively exploded in 2020.
+Located just a few blocks from the Maboneng Precinct, the market's reputation as a down-to-earth spot to grab traditional South African street food has grown steadily in recent years and positively exploded in 2020.

 In mid-2020, after South Africa's months-long lockdown started to ease, seemingly from nowhere 'Mai Mai' started trending among Joburg's Millenials.
 Images of trendy young things tucking into mountains of sausages while seated at plastic tables, tagged #kwamaimai, started flooding social media, and soon enough the word was well and truly out.